United States : Safety by City

 Kansas City is known for the abundance of people carrying guns, including concealed ones by people who don’t necessarily know how or when to use them.

 There are shootouts at the bars, high-way shooters and white supremacists planning terrorist attacks on synagogues, mosques or just shooting up people that don’t look white.

 As for the dangerous areas, neighborhoods east and southeast of the downtown/midtown/Plaza areas are experiencing an increase in violent crime.

-Luckily, these areas are usually avoided by tourists not just because the crime levels, but also because – they don’t really offer much.
+Luckily, these areas are usually avoided by tourists not just because of the crime levels, but also because – they don’t offer much.

 Racism is also widespread throughout the city.